We have created and curated a list of helpful resources. We will continue to add resources as events unfold.

 Act includes important provisions designed to aid the economy, support individual financial stability and curb the spread of COVID-19.
 Read the alert now.

 As many organizations return back to work and begin the road to recovery, HR professionals are facing a new round of questions and issues.
 We will cover topics such as how to manage leave requests in a COVID-19 world (FFCRA, FMLA, ADA), including real examples; considerations for layoffs and furloughs when the PPP money runs out; and how organizations can compete for talent against unemployment benefits.
-We will also reserve time for questions from attendees.
-Register now.
+Download the slides.

 As the US begins to emerge from lockdown, a “new normal” in the business environment will become commonplace.
 In this webinar, Daniel White will address many of the common questions that businesses are currently struggling with: reintegration, what will be the "new normal", how to adapt, emerging stronger than before, and innovating for future success.
 Download the slides.